jclo/rview/_dist/README.md

 });
 ```

-Your component has two more methods `init` and `events`.
+Your component has two more methods `$init` and `$listenDOM`.

-`init` is called before your component is rendered into the DOM.
+`$init` is called before your component is rendered into the DOM.
 You can use it to update some parameters.

-`events` is called after your component has been rendered into the DOM.
+`$listenDOM` is called after your component has been rendered into the DOM.
 You can use it to execute functions that listen for DOM events.

-Here we use `init` to add and to initialize the property `heading` of the object `state` (that is an empty object).
-And, we use `events` to execute a function that listens for DOM events (if you are a bit familiar with `jQuery` you can easily decrypt this function).
+Here we use `$init` to add and to initialize the property `heading` of the object `state` (that is an empty object).
+And, we use `$listenDOM` to execute a function that listens for DOM events (if you are a bit familiar with `jQuery` you can easily decrypt this function).

 `$('form')` selects the DOM child element `form` of your `RView Component` - and only your component, it can't select DOM elements outside the scope of the component you defined. `.on('click', (e) =>)` listens for a click event.
 And, it calls the callback function, you defined, when this event occurs.